salsita/prism/docs/custom-matchers/README.md

 );
 ```

-When you try the application, clicking on any `Counter` properly increment its value but global counter remains unchanged and that's because we didn't defined `globalCounter` field mutation.
-Now comes the right time for introducing Custom Matcher implementation because we would like in our Root Component be able to handle all the `Increment` actions in the entire application no matter what the nesting of component is.
-We know that we want to handle any action of which type ends with `Increment` String.
+Clicking on any `Counter` increments its value, but the global counter remains unchanged.
+That's because we didn't define the `globalCounter` mutation.
+Now is the right time to introduce a Custom Matcher implementation because we would like our Root Component to handle all `Increment` Actions regardless of how they are nested, as long as the type ends with an `Increment` segment.